Image generated by the Lenia cellular automaton.

 For more complex applications, we recommend importing the framework as a module.
 We have included an example of using our browser to dictate an expected typed response from an agentic task, defining the type ourselves and structuring the data, which you can find here.

-• the Agent class, which expects a chat completion API;
+class, which expects a chat completion API; - the

-• the Browser class, which procures the browser locally;
+class, which procures the browser locally; - the

-• the Logger class, which defines the log level of the session;
+class, which defines the log level of the session; - the

 For more documentation, you can see the README for an example.